Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health Intentions for College Students: Discussion and Future Work

 Ethnicity also emerged as a notable criterion when selecting voices (Sections \ref{W3:maleVoices} and \ref{W3:femaleVoices}), with some participants even expressing a preference for voices that matched their own ethnic background.
 It was found that user-agent ethnic similarity has a major role in encouraging computer science students to engage in mental health discussions with male virtual humans, as participants preferred male virtual humans who shared age and ethnicity.
 This indicates that computer science students may feel more comfortable and open when interacting with male virtual humans who are closer in age and ethnic background.
 Hence, correctly modeling these factors may help in designing more effective virtual humans.

-This work's findings have significant implications for designing virtual humans to support college students in sensitive contexts such as mental health.
-Age, gender, ethnicity, appearance-voice matching, and user-agent similarity are essential factors.
+These findings contribute to understanding factors influencing computer science students' preferences and expectations regarding virtual humans in mental health conversations.
+Age, gender, ethnicity, appearance-voice matching, and user-agent similarity were found to be essential factors.
 Virtual human designers should aim to understand the preferences and expectations of their target population (e.g., computer science students) when creating virtual humans.
-Correctly tuning characteristics and agent-user similarity can determine the success of virtual human interactions.

-It is important to acknowledge the limitations of this work, as the findings are derived from a specific sample of participants in one major North American college.
+The insights gained from this work can inform the design and development of virtual humans that effectively support and engage students in meaningful mental health conversations.
 Future research should aim to replicate and expand upon these findings with more extensive and diverse sample populations to understand better the complex interplay between age, gender, ethnicity, appearance, and voice in virtual human design for mental health contexts.

-These findings contribute to understanding factors influencing computer science students' preferences and expectations regarding virtual humans in mental health conversations.
-The insights gained from this work can inform the design and development of virtual humans that effectively support and engage students in meaningful mental health discussions.